mainmeatball/rest-api-demo-blog-backend/README.md

 * `ROLE_USER`
 * `ROLE_DISABLED`

-##API
+###API
 No JWT token needed in the request header for next endpoints
 ```
 POST    /sign_up  - registration endpoint
 POST    /login    - authentication endpoint
 ```
-A valid JWT token of a user with 'ROLE_ADMIN' must be present in the request header for next endpoints
+A valid JWT token of a user with `ROLE_ADMIN` must be present in the request header for next endpoints
 ```
 GET     /admin/users            - returns detail information for all users
 GET     /admin/users/:id        - returns detail information for user with id=:id